siri-chandanak/aws-ecs/README.md

 <img src="/Screenshots/app2.png" alt="Alt Text" width="500" height="500">

+If you don't want run pipeline on every push to main branch, you can add ""[skip ci]"" in your commit message.
+This will prevent the GitHub Actions workflow from being triggered for that specific commit.

 ## Summary
 This project provides a comprehensive example of deploying a containerized Python Flask application on AWS ECS using Fargate.
 It covers everything from Dockerization to infrastructure provisioning with AWS CDK, and CI/CD automation with GitHub Actions.
 You can further enhance this project by adding features like HTTPS, database integration, and advanced deployment strategies.